Snikeer/slammer-worm-analysis/README.md

-More detailed description of the scripts   (optional)
+More detailed description of the scripts   (Optional for more interested readers)